xue2sheng/jsonMock/README.md

     { "query": "ip=10.0.0.5&country=us", "req": { "test": 1, "id": "5" }, "res": { "id": "5" } }

 As you can see **OPTIONAL** *"query"* elements are just bare strings so try to avoid superfluous blanks or exotic characters because there isn't too much validation on them.
-Regarding to *"req"* and *"res"* elementes, they must be json objects on their own and comply with their **Json Schemas**.
+Regarding to *"req"* and *"res"* elementes, they must be json objects on their own and comply with their **Json Schemas**:

+    ./JsonMock -debug=true

+Launched in *debug* mode or including *debug* flag in *query* elements, it's possible to keep an eye on possible Json Schema validation issues.

 ## Dependencies